facebook/flow/docs/support.md

 Many developers and users idle on Freenode.net's IRC network in the [#flowtype](irc://chat.freenode.net/flowtype) channel.

+## Discord

+Also check out the #flow channel on Reactiflux.
+Join us: http://join.reactiflux.com/.

 ## Twitter

 [@flowtype](https://twitter.com/flowtype) and [#flowtype](https://twitter.com/search?q=%23flowtype) on Twitter are used to keep up with the latest Flow news.